Leuchtfeuer/mautic-deutschepost/README.md

 *   "Dt.
 Post" is now in the Plugin list, and is already activated

-The following configuration is easy: You can make all necessary settings under _"Settings" -> "Configuration" -> "Trigger Dialog Settings"_.
+The following configuration is easy: You can make all necessary settings under _"Settings" -> "Configuration" -> "Print Mailing Settings"_.

 *   MAS ID (technical name is _"partnerSystemIdExt"_) - identifies the remote system (i.e. Deutsche Post)